Web Component

 javascript

-You can also enhance components so all errors are handled in the same place.
+You can also enhance components so that all errors are handled in the same place.

 javascript